bitcoin-dev-project/warnet/docs/install.md

 # Installing Warnet

-Warnet requires Kubernetes (k8s) and helm in order to run the network.
-Kubernetes can be run remotely or locally (with minikube or Docker Desktop). `kubectl` and `helm` must be run locally to administer the network.
+Warnet requires Kubernetes (k8s) and Helm in order to run the network.
+Kubernetes can be run remotely or locally (with minikube or Docker Desktop). `helm` must be run locally to administer the network.

 ## Dependencies

 ### Remote (cloud) cluster

-The only two dependencies of Warnet are `helm` and `kubectl` configured to talk to your cloud cluster.
+The only dependency of Warnet is `helm`.

 ### Running Warnet Locally